-- The data produced by the Human NIBP System, which includes the Human NIBP Controller and accompanying software, is intended as an adjunct in subject assessment and should not be used as a sole means for determining a subject's diagnosis. - The Human NIBP Controller is a finger blood pressure monitor.
-Never use the finger cuffs on other parts of the body. - The Human NIBP System should only be used in persons aged over 18 years. - To maintain operator- and subject-safety, only use accessories such as finger cuffs provided by ADInstruments or Finapres Medical Systems B.V. - The Human NIBP Controller is class B equipment according to IEC 60601-1.
-It should only be used with a properly grounded AC power supply. - To maintain operator- and subject-safety, peripheral equipment that is connected to one of the Human NIBP System components should comply with IEC60601-1 and other relevant safety standards. - For measurements longer than 1 hour, the use of finger switching between two attached finger cuffs is strongly recommended since a prolonged measurement on one finger can be unpleasant for the subject.
+- The data produced by the Human NIBP Nano System and accompanying software, is intended as an adjunct in subject assessment and should not be used for diagnosis in general. - The Human NIBP Nano system should not be used in an Oxygen rich environment or in combination with High Frequency surgery devices - The Human NIBP Nano system is a finger blood pressure monitor.
+Never use the finger cuffs on other parts of the body. - The Human NIBP Nano system should only be used in persons aged over 18 years. - To maintain operator- and subject-safety, only use accessories such as finger cuffs provided by ADInstruments or Finapres Medical Systems B.V.
+Only parts approved by ADInstruments or FMS may be connected. - The Human NIBP Nano interface is class BF equipment according to IEC 60601-1.
+It should only be used with a properly grounded AC power supply. - Only qualified personnel are allowed to operate and maintain the system.
+Measurements should always be performed under the supervision of a medical practitioner, in the system's vicinity.